vhartman/vhartman.github.io/_posts/2022-05-28-opt-stippling.md

 ---

 <p class="preface">
-    In part 1, and part 2 of this series, I alook ed at producing dots on a piece of paper in a really complicated way: By using multiple robots.
+    In part 1, and part 2 of this series, I looked at overengineering making dots on a piece of paper: Using multiple robots.
-    So far, I was not too concerned with finding an optimal solution, but rather with finding a solution that works well for one (in part 1) or two (in part two) robots.
+    So far, I was not too concerned with finding an optimal solution, but rather with finding a solution that works well for one (in part 1) or two (in part 2) robots.

     Now, I want to look at how big the difference between an optimized solution, and the greedy solutions I produced so far is.
 </p>

-Previously  for a general overview on what I am trying to do here:
+For a general overview on what I am trying to do here:
 In previous posts, I looked at finding poses to make dots, sorting the poses, and then finding paths for one robot in [part 1](/robo-stippling/), and for two robots in [part 2](/robo-stippling-p2/).
 Even though this is part 3, I am now not going to look at extending our approach to three robots.

-Instead, I am going back to using a single robot for now, and comparing my previous approach of generating one pose and ordering the poses greedily compares to generating multiple poses, and finding the (optimal) path.
+Instead, I am going back to using a single robot for now, and comparing my previous approach of generating one pose and ordering the poses greedily compares to generating multiple poses, and finding a more (optimal) path.
+{% include sidenote.html text='I do not yet want to claim _the_ optimal path, since I am still makeing a few approximations that impact the optimality along the way.' %}

 #### Problem setting
-I am still assuming that I am getting a set of dots (2d coordinates) wand want to output a path for the robot that makes those dots onto the paper.
+I am still assuming that I am getting a set of dots (2d coordinates) wand want to output a path in jointspace for the robot that makes those dots onto the paper.
+I am planning geometrically, i.e. not taking any robot dynamics into account.
+This is a valid approximationa, since we have a good low lever controller, that (if we are not operating at very high speeds or with high loads) can track the path that a geometric planner produces well.

-Compared to part 1, I am now trying to actually find an optimal path for the robot though.
+Compared to part 1, I am now trying to actually find an optimal path for the robot.
 That is, I want to find the time-optimal path that makes all the dots.

 Mathematically, our problem is this:

+[...]

-which is the Traveling Salesman Problem in Neighbourhoods.
+which is the "Traveling Salesman Problem in Neighbourhoods".

 Prior research for this problem are e.g.
 \[[1](https://cse.cs.ovgu.de/cse/traveling-salesman-problem-with-neighborhoods-tspn)\],